-As Hunters in-house Draughtsman Rick is skilled at thinking outside the square to come up with a solution to all sorts of tricky designs.
+As Hunters in-house Draughtsperson Lexi is skilled at thinking outside the square to come up with a solution to all sorts of tricky designs.

-Maree looks after all the administration and accounts at Hunter Filling Systems, from ordering the stationery to the financial reporting and everything in between.
+Mel looks after all the administration and accounting at Hunter Filling Systems, from ordering the stationery to the financial reporting and everything in between.

 The company was established in 1963 by Mr John Hunter to satisfy a life-long desire to operate his own engineering business.